LeBron James Regrets Ma’Khia Bryant Tweet; Feels He Fueled The ‘Wrong Conversation’

 James also thanked Vox writer Fabiola Cineas “for educating us about Ma’Khia and her story and why this needs to be about her.”
 He added a link to Cineas’ piece — titled “Why they’re not saying Ma’Khia Bryant’s name” — in which she wrote that “viewers of various races and political affiliations” decided that Bryant was the knife-wielding “aggressor.”

-LeBron meant well, but at least he’s real enough to take the feedback from people he respects and respond and shed light on a different point of view.
+LeBron meant well, but at least he’s real enough to take the feedback from people he respects and admit to his wrongdoings.
 Sometimes we all fire off a quick hot take on the timeline and it backfires, LeBron is no different.

-Some fans of the NBA legend flocked to his comments to praise him for taking accountability and sharing the informative article.
+Some fans of the NBA legend flocked to his comments to praise him for taking accountability and sharing the informative Vox article.
 One user wrote:

 “This article you shared is tremendous.
 I had a heated discussion with someone close who could not seem to understand this was a child seemingly surrounded by adults who were feeling threatened.
 She was failed by the systems in this country.”

-While others reprimanded the star for being bias. @KingRonald on Twitter replied:
+Others reprimanded the star for being bias. @KingRonald on Twitter replied:

 “Some people have a problem taking accountability when they’re wrong about something because everyone always makes them think they’re right.
 Well Bron, you were wrong and still wrong.
 This article is nothing but deflections that make you feel better about being wrong.”